DaveMielke/NBP/b2g/doc/UserInterface/Introduction/learning.rst

     where you're expecting to find the content of a web page then you're using a non-accessible browser.

+Using an `Action Chooser`_
   Pressing Space+Dot8+h (dots 125)
-  This brings up an `Action Chooser`_ that lists all of the actions that don't need a cursor routing key.
+    This brings up an action chooser that lists all of the actions that don't need a cursor routing key.

   Holding Space while pressing a cursor routing key
-  This brings up an `Action Chooser`_ that lists all of the actions that need a cursor routing key.
+    This brings up an action chooser that lists all of the actions that need a cursor routing key.

+  Each line shows the name of an action, followed by the key combination that invokes it.
+  You can also immediately invoke an action from within the chooser by pressing Center while on its line.